 - Review the Event Guidelines and Complete the FREE Event Application

-- On Friday September 15, enjoy turning your reserved on-street parking spaces in temporary parks/public spaces.
+- On the day of the event enjoy turning your reserved on-street parking spaces in temporary parks/public spaces.

 Frequently Asked Questions